Jeremy-Atwood/MagicalNames/README.md

+# Magical Name Generator
--Java Coding challenge for WGU
+-Java Coding Challenge for WGU
 # Basis:

-  - Take an input from the user and have them choose their favorite color from a list colors provided
+  - Take an input from the user and have them choose their favorite color from a list of colors provided
   - Have a successfull HTTP Status of 200 with the inputed name and their Wizard/ Witch name